Yellow Coach Manufacturing Company: History

 GM purchased the company outright in 1943, merging it into their GM Truck Division to form GM Truck & Coach Division.
 Although GM continued with the Yellow Coach T-series and P-series product lines, the Yellow Coach badge gave way to the GM Coach or just GM nameplate in 1944.
 Widespread production of Yellow Coach designs—including certain ZIS buses produced in the Soviet Union—continued until 1959.
 Limited production of the two remaining small-capacity "Old Look" models (3101/3102 and 3501/3502) would continue until 1969.
 GMC badges did not appear until 1968.

 Car rental - Hertz Drivurself Corp/Yellow Drive-It-Yourself

-The company owned a subsidiary, known as either Hertz 'Drivurself Corp' or 'Yellow Drive-It-Yourself' which was sold with Yellow Coach to General Motors and eventual purchased back by Hertz in 1953 with The Omnibus Corporation which was then renamed The Hertz Corporation the following year.
+The company owned a subsidiary, known as either Hertz 'Drivurself Corp' or 'Yellow Drive-It-Yourself' which was sold with Yellow Coach to General Motors and eventually purchased back by Hertz in 1953 with The Omnibus Corporation which was then renamed The Hertz Corporation the following year.